Ledger Live FAQ

 What happens when I initiate a full withdrawal (unstake) and request a validator exit?
 How do I get my 32 ETH back?

 This is a multi-step process that is a core function of the Ethereum protocol and cannot be influenced by Kiln, Ledger or any other node operator.

-There are two main steps to the process: validator exit and withdrawal of ETH.
-Both steps involve queues that are automatically managed by the Ethereum protocol.
+There are three main steps to the process: validator exit, validator balance is withdrawable, and automated withdrawal of balance.
+All steps involve queues and waiting times that are automatically managed by the Ethereum protocol.
 Validator Exit

 - 1.Choose your validator in the Kiln app, and select "Request Exit".
 The status will change to 'Exit Requested', waiting to be processed by Kiln (up to 48hrs).